 We are a member diocese of the Anglican Province of America, encompassing the States of Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Minnesota, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, Wisconsin, and Wyoming.

-The Holy Eucharist, also called the Lord's Supper or the Mass, is celebrated according to the 1928 American Book of Common Prayer, the American Missal, and the Anglican Missal in the American edition.
+We worship according to the 1928 American Book of Common Prayer, the American Missal, and the Anglican Missal in the American edition.
 We use the traditional hymns and psalter of the English Church.

 We celebrate the Eucharist Ad Orientem (towards the East) or as most people wrongly say "with the priest's back to the people".
 This ancient practice causes much bewilderment among modern Christians.